flxbl-io/docs-sfp/cli-reference/core/install.md

   -t, --tag=<value>                 Tag the deploy with a label, useful for identification in metrics
-      --artifactdir=<value>         [default: artifacts] The directory containing artifacts to be deployed --enablesourcetracking        Enable source tracking on the packages being deployed to an org --loglevel=<option>           [default: info] logging level for this command invocation
+      --artifactdir=<value>         [default: artifacts] The directory containing artifacts to be deployed --enablesourcetracking        Enable source tracking on the packages being deployed to an org --runtests                    Force execution of tests during installation (tests are skipped by default) --loglevel=<option>           [default: info] logging level for this command invocation
                                     <options: trace|debug|info|warn|error|fatal|TRACE|DEBUG|INFO|WARN|ERROR|FATAL>
       --releaseconfig=<value>       Path to the config file which determines how the packages are deployed based on the